reidjs/react-firebase-input/README.md

 #### Forms <FirebaseForm/>
 - FirebaseForm props
   - dbRef: reference to firebase realtime database
+  - newRecord (optional): boolean, if true, will create a new record under the provided reference
+  - callback (optional): function called with error result, or the key of the new object created
-  - *Do not pass onSubmit prop to the Form*
+  - *If you pass an onSubmit prop to the Form, it will over-ride most of this component's functionality*
 - FirebaseForm children input props
   - refkey: key in the database object
   - value: value of the key in the database object